newaetech/chipshouter-picoemp/README.md

 Easy-assemble builds have been subject to a hipot test.
 This test validates the isolation exists, and has not been compromised by things like leftover flux on the PCB.

 This test applies a high voltage (1000V) from the SMA connector pads to the low-voltage signals shorted together.
-The test is done both with AC and DC, with test passing if LESS than 1 uA of current flows at DC, and 100uA at AC, with the test voltage held for 60 seconds for both tests.
-Note these limits are *far* lower than most industry standard limits (which would fail at 500 to 3000uA).
+The test is done at 1000V DC, with test passing if LESS than 1 uA of current flows over the 60 seconds test duration.
+Note this limits is *far* lower than most industry standard limits.

 ### Technical Differences between ChipSHOUTER and PicoEMP